-If the market concentration test is positive, the KPPU will consider entry barriers.
-In doing so it will, for instance, look at the level of ease for new players to enter the market, the strength of new players, the time needed to enter the market, switching costs, homogeneity of products and brand loyalty.
+If the market concentration test is positive, the KPPU will consider certain factors, including entry barriers.
+In doing so, it will, for instance, look at the level of ease for new players to enter the market, the strength of new players, the time needed to enter the market, switching costs, homogeneity of products and brand loyalty.